gas6262/dagaspard_site/_posts/tutorials/2021-05-07-KubernetesAITutorial_1.md

 All set!

-In the next section, we will learn how to create and dockerize a webapp (UI) and dockerize it for our application.
+In the next section, we will learn how to create and dockerize a webapp (UI) for our application.